RichGude/MLII_DeltaForce/README.md

 3).
 If you want to retrain the model, run train_model.py.
 If not, skip this step.

 4). preprocess_predict.py
-      - This file performs thte batch shuffling to create the test file that we use as an input to our predict function.
+      - This file performs the batch shuffling to create the test file that we use as an input to our predict function.
+If you want to re-train our model, this step is not necessary

 5). predict.py
       - This file performs predictions on both the test dataset we created in the preprocess.py and on Rich's video.
 The Mean Squared Error is spit out, as well as a graph of the accuracy of the predictions.